aershov24/PMSC_Candidates_Test/Kanban_nikitazhuperkov@gmail.com.md

 The four mandatory flow measures to track are:

-* WIP: The number of work items started but not finished.
+* WIP (Work In Progress): The number of work items started but not finished.

 * Throughput: The number of work items finished per unit of time.
 Note the measurement of throughput is the exact count of work items.